 The right care the first time

 People come to Mayo Clinic for help with a wide range of conditions, including glomerulonephritis, polycystic kidney disease and hard-to-treat hypertension.
 Successful treatment starts with an accurate diagnosis.
 Mayo Clinic doctors take the time to get it right.
-In a recent study, 88 percent of people who came to Mayo Clinic for a second opinion received a new or refined diagnosis.

 Mayo Clinic uses renal imaging and specialized tests that aren't offered at most medical centers in the United States.
 You may undergo several tests so that your doctors can identify exactly what's causing your signs and symptoms.
-Mayo Clinic's nephrologists work with radiologists who use innovative and advanced imaging technologies and tools, including 7-tesla MRI, magnetic resonance elastography, magnetic resonance angiography, contrast enhanced ultrasound and automated total kidney volume calculations for polycystic kidney disease (PKD).
+Our nephrologists work with radiologists who use innovative and advanced imaging technologies and tools, including 7-tesla MRI, magnetic resonance elastography, magnetic resonance angiography, contrast enhanced ultrasound and automated total kidney volume calculations for polycystic kidney disease (PKD).

 Collaborative care, focused on you

-Having all this expertise in a single place, focused on you, means that you're not just getting one opinion.
+Having all this expertise in a single place, focused on you, means that you're not getting only one opinion.
 Your care is discussed among the team, your test results are available quickly, and appointment schedules are coordinated.
-What might take weeks or even months to accomplish elsewhere can typically be done in a matter of days at Mayo Clinic.
+What might take weeks or months to accomplish elsewhere can typically be done in a matter of days at Mayo Clinic.

-Mayo Clinic Health System clinics, hospitals and health care facilities serve more than 60 communities in Iowa, Wisconsin and Minnesota.
+Mayo Clinic Health System clinics, hospitals and other health care facilities serve more than 60 communities in Iowa, Wisconsin and Minnesota.
 These sites provide Mayo Clinic kidney and hypertension care to their local communities.

 Having a medical condition such as kidney failure can affect your whole life.
 An integral part of your care team will be health professionals trained in every aspect of your condition.
 If you have a chronic kidney condition or are undergoing hemodialysis, you may be helped by dialysis nurses, patient care technicians, renal dietitians, social workers and dialysis technical staff.